Health Highlight Report for Eddy County

 Healthy People Objective NWS-10.3:Reduce the proportion of children and adolescents who are considered obese: Adolescents aged 12 to 19 years

 U.S. Target: 16.1 percent

 Note"Obese" is defined as having a Body Mass Index (BMI) that is at or above the 95th percentile based on age and sex, based on historical reference data.
 BMI is calculated as: [[weight (in pounds) / [height (in inches)]2] x 703].
-Rates for Chaves County, Harding County, and Union County were supressed because of inadequate response rates from those counties.
+Rates for Harding Countywere supressed because of inadequate response rates.
 The NM rate was calculated from the standard CDC YRRS dataset and is consistent with the rates found on the CDC Website.
 The county rates were calculated from a special New Mexico dataset that has a larger survey sample size.

 Definition: The percentage of YRRS respondents whose self-reported height and weight corresponding to a Body Mass Index (BMI) equal to or greater than the 95th percentile for their age and sex.

 Numerator: Number of high school students reporting heights and weights that results in a BMI that put them in the 95th percentile or higher for their age and sex from the Youth Risk & Resiliency Survey

 Denominator: Number of students who reported height, weight, age, and sex.